 Of course, you can use regular ice cream with coconut flavor.
 Vanilla ice cream would also work well.
 I also tried pairing the sticky rice with chocolate ice cream and the combination was pretty good.

 Toasting coconut flakes

-This Vietnamese dessert is quick and easy to make with simple ingredients.
+This Vietnamese ice cream with sticky rice dessert is quick and easy to make with simple ingredients.
 I hope you will give it a try and I’d love to hear what you think about it.

 Other sticky rice recipes you may want to try: